scenerystack/community/docs/reference/api/sim/PreferencesDialog.md

 # PreferencesDialog

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesDialog.ts](https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesDialog.ts) for the most up-to-date information.

 ## Overview

 Dialog with preferences to enable or disable various features for the simulation.
 Groups of preferences are